pivotal-cf/kiln/README.md

 ##### `--runtime-configs-directory`

 The `--runtime-configs-directory` flag takes a path to a directory that contains one or more runtime config files.
-The flag can also be specified more than once.
+The flag can be specified more than once.

 To reference a runtime config in the directory you can use the `runtime_config`